 Grace Purcelly playfully poses with the gigant wrench used on the Goodyear’ tyre single lug.

 The Roc was the less fortunate example of the failed British bomber-destroyer “turret fighter” concept of the 1930s.
 The Roc was in essence just the very, very modest Blackburn Skua equipped with a Boulton-Paul turret.
-It didn’t have a chance; Roc’s performances were a joke and by the time they were available in number it was obvious that those turreted fighters didn’t have a chance against conventional fighters.
+It didn’t have a chance; Roc’s performances were a joke and by the time they were available in number it was obvious those turreted fighters were easy meat against conventional fighters.
 Only a few of them were put reluctantly in their intended role by the Fleet Air Arm in late 1939.
 Soon enough other less hazardous duties were found for them.

 Marginal and not pretty things, but those Blackburns sure had something…., at least for me.

 1963/64.
 Belgian “Super Hog” solo display pilot Cpt José Marette at easy, down and fast -his usual style.

 The enduring and ultra secret RC-135 family and their bizarre excrescences.
 More than 40 years after RC-135U conversion and now boosted by these fairly disproportionate F108 (aka CFM56) engines plus the latest “gizmos and gadgets”.

 Some aircraft have faces, definitely.